connorabbas/primevue-breeze-inertia/README.md

 ## PrimeVue V4 Styled Mode and SSR

-With **PrimeVue V4**, component styles are dynamically generated on the client side based on the design token values configured in your theme.
+With **PrimeVue V4** styled mode, component styles are dynamically generated on the client side based on the design token values configured in your theme.
 This approach is well-suited for Single Page Applications (SPAs), where the initial render begins with a blank page, hydration seamlessly takes over, and client-side routing ensures smooth navigation.

 However, this dynamic styling mechanism introduces challenges for Server-Side Rendering (SSR).